ARMmbed/mbed-os-5-docs/docs/introduction/introduction.md

 #### The Arm Mbed interface

-You can find more information about the Mbed interface and the circuits on which it runs in the [HDK reference manual](/docs/v5.6/reference/contributing-tools.html#arm-mbed-hdk) or on the [DAPLink GitHub page](https://github.com/ARMmbed/DAPLink/blob/master/README.md).
+You can find more information about the Mbed interface and the circuits on which it runs in the <a href="/docs/v5.6/reference/contributing-tools.html#arm-mbed-hdk" target="_blank">HDK reference manual</a> or on the <a href="https://github.com/ARMmbed/DAPLink/blob/master/README.md" target="_blank">DAPLink GitHub page</a>.
 The HDK includes reference circuits you can use to create your own boards, and DAPLink is the firmware that runs on these circuits.

 #### Connectivity